 - PSC 124 International Relations or PSC 139 Honors International Relations (3 credits)

-- ECN 101 Introduction to Economics (3 credits)
+- ECN 101 Introduction to Microeconomics (3 credits) or ECN 203 Economic Ideas and Issues (3 credits)

 - MAX 132 Global Community or ANT 185 Global Encounters: Comparing World Views & Values Cross-Culturally (3 credits)